Actify

 Starting with Deep Questions Too Early

 Asking 'What's your biggest fear at work?' in week 1 doesn't build trust — it destroys it.
-People clam up, give performative answers, or opt out entirely.
-Depth questions require 3-4 weeks of Surface and Context questions first.
+People clam up, give performative answers, or opt out.
+Depth questions need 3-4 weeks of Surface and Context questions first.

 Teams that start with vulnerable questions see 52% of participants disengage by week 2.
 Teams that follow the 3-Layer Stack retain 89% through week 4 (Actify platform data, 2024, n=830 teams).